dlai0001/la-sails-meetup-game/README.md

   Fetch the source for today's lesson.
-For today, we'll be starting off with a pretty bare project skeleton with SailsJS v0.10 beta, EmberJS 1.6, and an SailsSocketAdapter.  (see [Prelude](PRELUDE.md) for full details of the setup)
+For today, we'll be starting off with a pretty bare project skeleton with SailsJS v0.10.4, EmberJS 1.6, and an SailsSocketAdapter.  (see [Prelude](PRELUDE.md) for full details of the setup)

 		    $> git clone git@github.com:dlai0001/la-sails-meetup-game.git
 		    $> git fetch